AlessandroBompadre/lightdm-kde-greeter/README.md

 If the theme displays correctly - you're good to go!

-5) Go to System Settings -> LightDM - > choose Experience from the list, hit Apply, type your password and log out.
+5) Go to System Settings -> LightDM - > choose Miry from the list, hit Apply, type your password and log out.

 HOPE YOU LIKE IT! :)